Jithendrian/Melanoma_Assignment_Upgrad_IIITB/README.md

 - Matplotlib

-##  Conclusion
+##  Conclusions
-- Accuracy on training data has increased by using Augmentor library
 - Model is still overfitting
 - The problem of overfitting can be solved by add more layer,neurons or adding dropout layers.
 - The Model can be further improved by tuning the hyperparameter
 - Augmentation process helps to increase the accuracy of the training data
-- Model can be improved further using various hyper parameters
-- Overfitting can be solved by adding more layers and dropouts
+- Balancing out helps to an extent
+- Accuracy on training data has increased by using Augmentor library

 ##  Contact